Chapter 5120:1-1 Release

 (b) The right to be heard in person and present relevant witnesses and documentary evidence.

-(c) The right to confront and cross-examine adverse witnesses unless the hearing officer specifically finds good cause for not allowing confrontation.
+(c) The right to confront and cross-examine adverse witnesses unless the parole board member or hearing officer specifically finds good cause for not allowing confrontation.
 In the event that confrontation is disallowed, specific reasons for the same shall be documented in the record of proceedings.

 (d) The right to disclosure of evidence presented against the releasee.

-(e) The right to request representation by counsel.
+(e) The right to representation by counsel if the parole board member or hearing officer finds that the charges and/or the evidence to be presented are complex or otherwise difficult for the releasee to present.
 If the releasee cannot afford to retain counsel, assistance, upon request, will be provided by the office of the state public defender.

-(f) The right to a written digest by the hearing officer if requested.
+(f) The right to a written digest by the parole board member or hearing officer if requested.

-(B) If the hearing officer decides that the releasee violated the conditions of release and that a revocation sanction should be imposed, the hearing officer shall order the return of the releasee to the appropriate state correctional institution.
-The finding and order of the hearing officer shall constitute the official and final determination of the adult parole authority to revoke release, unless the decision is reversed by the chief of the adult parole authority or designee because of prejudicial and case dispositive error by the hearing officer.
+(B) If the parole board member or hearing officer decides that the releasee violated the conditions of release or a post-release control sanction and that revocation of release or a prison term sanction should be imposed, the parole board member or hearing officer shall order the return and transport of the releasee to the appropriate state correctional institution, appropriate local jail, appropriate community-based correctional facility, or other appropriate locked facility approved by the division of parole and community services.
+The finding and order of the parole board member or hearing officer shall constitute the official and final determination of the adult parole authority to revoke release, unless the decision is reversed by the chief of the adult parole authority or designee because of prejudicial and case dispositive error by the parole board member or hearing officer.
 This provision does not create a right of appeal of the decision of the hearing officer.

-(C) If the hearing officer orders the return of the releasee to a correctional institution, the hearing officer shall also determine the time to be served before the next parole consideration hearing, when applicable.
-The parole board chair or designee shall approve or modify the determination of the hearing officer.
-The office of victim services shall be notified if the determination of the hearing officer or the parole board chair or designee results in the offender being incarcerated until the maximum expiration of the offender’s sentence.
+(C) If the parole board member or hearing officer orders the revocation and return to a correctional institution of a releasee subject to the discretionary releasing authority of the parole board, the parole board member or hearing officer shall also determine the time to be served before the next parole consideration hearing, when applicable.
+The parole board chair or designee shall approve or modify the determination of the parole board member or hearing officer.
+The office of victim services shall be notified if the determination of the parole board member, hearing officer, or the parole board chair or designee results in the offender being incarcerated until the maximum expiration of the offender's sentence.

 (A) If, after a hearing provided for in rule 5120:1-1-18 of the Administrative Code, a person’s release is revoked, whether or not the person shall be considered for further release prior to the expiration of his sentence depends upon the type of release and sentence or sentences he is serving.